 TRASH IS TRAGIC

-Trash is Tragic is a monthly column offering practical tips for zero waste living.
+I offer practical tips for zero waste living in my monthly column, Trash is Tragic.
 It appears online in the Boston Hassle, with a special blurb in the Counter Culture Compass print edition.

 ADDITIONAL ZERO WASTE RESOURCES

 FOUR SIMPLE, WASTE-REDUCING ITEMS TO CARRY WITH YOU